Rhelli/Space-Shooter---Javascript-Capstone/README.md

 ## 🖐🏼 Show Your Support!
 Give a ⭐️ if you like this project!

-## 🍻 Credits & Acknowledgements
-The original design specifications and influence for this project are drawn from [Gregoire Vella's Snapscan](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) design on Behance.

 ## ⚖️ Licensing
 This project is [MIT](https://github.com/Rhelli/StayInTouch-Social-Media/LICENSE.txt) licensed.